How to write a business plan for your limited company – includes downloads

 • Provide basic financial details about set-up costs, production and operating costs, and where investment is coming from.
 What is the break-even point for your business?
 Include both short and long-term goals.

 • Who is on your team?
-People are key to the success of every business so describe your team, briefly mentioning collective experience and skills and the passion you share for the business.
+People are key to the success of every business, so describe your team, briefly mentioning collective experience and skills and the passion you share for the business.

 Benefits of writing your business plan

 Writing a business plan is not just for the benefit of would-be investors or your bank manager, but is a useful process in itself.
-It will help you to identify and articulate your objectives more clearly and identify what the challenges are and how you may overcome them.

-By stating your short-term and long-term goals you’ll have to consider how you will measure and demonstrate progress.
+By stating your short-term and long-term goals, you’ll have to consider how you will measure and demonstrate progress.
 Writing a business plan forces you to be proactive and can be a strong statement of intent that will help to keep you on track going forward.

 Choose a format and style that suits